starrchen/tunr_sinatra/readme.md

       erb :home
     end
     ```

-    Back to the browser!
+- [erb](http://www.sinatrarb.com/intro.html#Views%20/%20Templates) is a method provided by Sinatra which uses Ruby's [ERB (Embedded RuBy)](https://en.wikipedia.org/wiki/ERuby) templating system to take a template string (text with ruby written in it) and produce an output string after evaluating the embedded ruby.

-- Read the error and try to understand what it is saying: __No such file or directory @ rb_sysopen - /path/to/tunr_sinatra/views/home.erb__
+- If we tried to go to localhost:4567 now, we'd get an error saying __No such file or directory @ rb_sysopen - /path/to/tunr_sinatra/views/home.erb__

-    - When you look at our working directory (__tunr_sinatra/__), there is no __views/__ directory!
+    - When we give the `erb` method an argument of `:home`, the method looks in the __views/__ directory of the project for a file named home.erb and takes the contents of that file as its template string.

-    - Make that directory and add a file home.erb.
+    - Make that __/views__ directory and add a file home.erb.

-    - In home.erb, first add a simple heading so you know that the HTML is rendering (check out localhost:4567)
+    - In home.erb, first add some HTML (no need to worry about embedding ruby just yet) and check it out at localhost:4567

-- Now add a layout.erb file which will be shared by all of your app's pages (in the below steps, regularly checkout localhost:4567 and reflect on the effects of your code changes)
+- The erb method will also check for a layout.erb file where you define the part of the template shared by all the pages in our app (e.g. head/body elements, header/footer, navigation bar, etc).
+In layout.erb we have our first line of embedded ruby: `<%= yield %>`.
+This tells the method to render the named template (`:home`) at this point.
+In the below steps, regularly checkout localhost:4567 and reflect on the effects of your code changes

+    - Make a layout.erb file in views/

     - As always, start simple, maybe just a heading.
+Check it out in the browser

-    - Then expand adding head and body elements, layout.erb should compile into well formed HTML
+    - Then expand adding head and body elements, layout.erb should produce well formed HTML and since there is no embedded ruby in it yet, it should be well formed HTML

     - Create a __public__ directory in the root of your project.
 By default, Sinatra looks for static assets in a directory named __public__ in the root directory of the project.
 In the __public__ create a stylesheet.